The Bankrate promise

 Driving without car insurance is illegal, and so is providing false insurance information.
 If you provide fraudulent policy information or fake proof of insurance, you will likely face serious legal consequences.
 In Rhode Island, this can include fines as well as jail time.
 Insurance fraud laws are different in every state.
 But no matter where you are driving, you should expect to pay a fine and potentially have your license suspended.
 The penalties could be more severe depending on your driving record and insurance history.

 There are many ways to get cheap car insurance in Rhode Island.
-Drivers can save money on their car insurance policy by taking advantage of discounts, choosing a cheap car insurance company, or taking advantage of discounts such as paying their annual premium in full and bundling multiple insurance policies with the same insurance company to name a few.
+Drivers may save money on their car insurance policy by taking advantage of discounts, choosing a cheap car insurance company, or taking advantage of discounts such as paying their annual premium in full and bundling multiple insurance policies with the same insurance company to name a few.